RatioPBC/epi-contacts/README.md

 This application was originally called `Share My Contacts` and that's how it's currently deployed in New York.
-It was renamed to `Epi Contacts` rebranding but the code lagged until open sourcing in June 2021.
+It was renamed to `Epi Contacts` during a rebranding but the code lagged until open sourcing in June 2021.

 There are references to `Share My Contacts` in content and metrics to maintain backwards compaibility, for now.